sftengg/cautious-journey/README.md

 Python Packages used:
 ---------------------
-Numpy
-Pandas
-Matplotlib
-Seaborn
-statsmodels
-Sklearn
+Numpy, Pandas, Matplotlib, Seaborn, statsmodels, Sklearn

-This project is executed in a Jupyter Notebook with the help of below ipython notebook:
+This project is developed using Jupyter Notebook and the below given ipython notebook will get it started:
 Airbnb Seattle data analysis.ipynb

 Acknowledgements and Licensing